jorgencarlsen/minesweeper/README.md

 ## Gameplay

-Select the numer of rows and columns you want your minefield to have.
+Select the number of rows and columns you want your minefield to have.
 Select the number of mines randomized across your board.
 Click reset board to set the board with your new stats.

 Click on a square.
 If the square contains a mine a pop up will notify you that you've lost the game.
 If the square is not a mine, the program will identify the number of surrounding mines and display it, allowing you to logically choose your next square.
 If there are no mines surrounding your choosen square the program will recursively click surrounding squares until it encounters a square close next to a mine or hits a wall.